sinatra/sinatra/README.pirate.md

 ### Using Sinatra as Middleware

-Not only is Sinatra able to use other Rack middleware, any Sinatra application can in turn be added in front of any Rack endpoint as middleware itself.
-This endpoint could be another Sinatra application, or any other Rack-based application (Rails/Ramaze/Camping/...):
+Not only is Sinatra able to use other Rack middleware, any Sinatra arrplication can in turn be added in front of any Rack endpoint as middleware itself.
+This endpoint could be another Sinatra arrplication, or any other Rack-based arrplication (Rails/Ramaze/Camping/...):

 ```ruby
     require 'sinatra/base'